n0-computer/blobs2/DESIGN.md

 ### Blob deletion

 On creation, blobs are tagged with a temporary tag that prevents them from being deleted for as long as the process lives.
-They can then be tagged with a persisten tag that prevents them from being deleted even after a restart.
+They can then be tagged with a persistent tag that prevents them from being deleted even after a restart.
 And last but not least, large groups of blobs can be protected from deletion in bulk by putting a sequence of hashes into a blob and tagging that blob as a hash sequence.

 We also provide a way to explicitly delete blobs by hash, but that is meant to be used only in case of an emergency.
 You have some data that you want **gone** no matter how dire the consequences are.